-You are cordially invited to attend the 2018 Annual Meeting of Stockholders of SCYNEXIS, Inc., a Delaware corporation.
-The meeting will be held on June 14, 2018, at 9:30 a.m., local time, at the Hyatt Regency Jersey City on the Hudson, 2 Exchange Place, Jersey City, NJ 07302, for the following purposes:
+You are cordially invited to attend the 2019 Annual Meeting of Stockholders of SCYNEXIS, Inc., a Delaware corporation.
+The meeting will be held on June 18, 2019, at 9:30 a.m., local time, at the Hyatt Regency Jersey City on the Hudson, 2 Exchange Place, Jersey City, NJ 07302, for the following purposes:

-- 1. To elect the SCYNEXIS Board of Directors seven nominees as directors to serve until the 2019 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS for the fiscal year ending December 31, 2018. - 3.
+- 1. To elect the SCYNEXIS Board of Directors' six nominees as directors to serve until the 2020 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS for the fiscal year ending December 31, 2019. - 3.
+To approve an amendment to SCYNEXIS's Amended and Restated Certificate of Incorporation to increase the total number of authorized shares of common stock from 125,000,000 to 250,000,000. - 4.
 To conduct any other business properly brought before the meeting.

 These items of business are more fully described in the proxy statement accompanying this Notice.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to Be Held on June 14, 2018, at 9:30 a.m. at the Hyatt Regency Jersey City on the Hudson, 2 Exchange Place, Jersey City, NJ 07302.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to Be Held on June 18, 2019, at 9:30 a.m. at the Hyatt Regency Jersey City on the Hudson, 2 Exchange Place, Jersey City, NJ 07302.